metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Optional:

-- `component` (Attributes) TempoComponentSpec is embedded to extend this definition with further options.Currently there is no way to inline this field.See: https://github.com/golang/go/issues/6213 (see [below for nested schema](#nestedatt--spec--template--gateway--component))
+- `component` (Attributes) TempoComponentSpec is embedded to extend this definition with further options.
+Currently there is no way to inline this field.
+See: https://github.com/golang/go/issues/6213 (see [below for nested schema](#nestedatt--spec--template--gateway--component))
 - `ingress` (Attributes) Ingress defines gateway Ingress options. (see [below for nested schema](#nestedatt--spec--template--gateway--ingress))

 <a id="nestedatt--spec--template--gateway--component"></a>